openstack/networking-bgpvpn/doc/source/user/usage.rst

  2. Dictionary of BGPVPN attributes to be updated", "Dictionary of  BGPVPN attributes" "delete_bgpvpn()", "Delete a given BGPVPN resource of which the UUID is provided as input.", "1.
 UUID of the said BGPVPN", "Boolean"

 Network Association Resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. csv-table:: API methods for Network association resources
  :header: Method Name,Description,Input parameter(s),Output

-	"list_network_associations()", "Get the list of defined NETWORK ASSOCIATION resources for a given BGPVPN.
+	"list_bgpvpn_network_assocs()", "Get the list of defined NETWORK ASSOCIATION resources for a given BGPVPN.
 An optional list of NETWORK ASSOCIATION parameters can be used as filter.", "1.
 UUID of the BGPVPN
- 2. Use \**kwargs as filter, e.g. list_network_associations( BGPVPN UUID, param1=val1, param2=val2,...)
+ 2. Use \**kwargs as filter, e.g. list_bgpvpn_network_assocs( BGPVPN UUID, param1=val1, param2=val2,...)
 (Optional)", "List of dictionaries of NETWORK ASSOCIATION attributes, one of each related to a given BGPVPN"
-	"create_network_association()", "Create a NETWORK ASSOCIATION resource for a given BGPVPN.
+	"create_bgpvpn_network_assoc()", "Create a NETWORK ASSOCIATION resource for a given BGPVPN.
  Network UUID must be defined, provided in a NETWORK ASSOCIATION resource as input parameter.", "1.
 UUID of the said BGPVPN
- 2. Dictionary of NETWORK ASSOCIATION parameters", "Dictionary of NETWORK ASSOCIATION attributes" "show_network_association()", "Get all parameters for a given NETWORK ASSOCIATION.", "1.
-UUID of the NETWORK ASSOCIATION resource
+ 2. Dictionary of NETWORK ASSOCIATION parameters", "Dictionary of NETWORK ASSOCIATION attributes" "show_bgpvpn_network_assoc()", "Get all parameters for a given NETWORK ASSOCIATION.", "1.
+UUID of the BGPVPN resource
- 2. UUID of the BGPVPN resource", "Dictionary of NETWORK ASSOCIATION parameters" "update_network_association()", "Update the parameters of the NETWORK ASSOCIATION resource provided as input.", "1.
-UUID of the NETWORK ASSOCIATION resource
+ 2. UUID of the NETWORK ASSOCIATION resource", "Dictionary of NETWORK ASSOCIATION parameters" "update_bgpvpn_network_assoc()", "Update the parameters of the NETWORK ASSOCIATION resource provided as input.", "1.
+UUID of the BGPVPN resource
- 2. UUID of the BGPVPN resource
+ 2. UUID of the NETWORK ASSOCIATION resource, 3.
+Dictionary of NETWORK ASSOCIATION parameters", "Dictionary of NETWORK ASSOCIATION parameters"
- 3. Dictionary of NETWORK ASSOCIATION parameters", "Dictionary of NETWORK ASSOCIATION parameters" "delete_network_association()", "Delete a given NETWORK ASSOCIATION resource of which the UUID is provided as input.", "1.
-UUID of the NETWORK ASSOCIATION resource
+	"delete_bgpvpn_network_assoc()", "Delete a given NETWORK ASSOCIATION resource of which the UUID is provided as input.", "1.
+UUID of the BGPVPN resource
- 2. UUID of the BGPVPN resource", "Boolean"
+ 2. UUID of the NETWORK ASSOCIATION resource", "Boolean"

 Router Association Resources
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. csv-table:: API methods for Router associations
+.. csv-table:: API methods for Router association resources
  :header: Method Name,Description,Input parameter(s),Output

-	"list_router_associations()", "Get the list of defined ROUTER ASSOCIATION resources for a given BGPVPN.
-An optional list of ROUTER ASSOCIATION parameters can be used as filter", "1.
+	"list_bgpvpn_router_assocs()", "Get the list of defined ROUTER ASSOCIATION resources for a given BGPVPN.
+An optional list of ROUTER ASSOCIATION parameters can be used as filter.", "1.
 UUID of the BGPVPN
- 2. Use \**kwargs as filter, e.g. list_router_associations( BGPVPN UUID, param1=val1, param2=val2,...)
+ 2. Use \**kwargs as filter, e.g. list_bgpvpn_router_assocs( BGPVPN UUID, param1=val1, param2=val2,...)
 (Optional)", "List of dictionaries of ROUTER ASSOCIATION attributes, one of each related to a given BGPVPN"
-	"create_router_association()", "Create a ROUTER ASSOCIATION resource for a given BGPVPN UUID.
+	"create_bgpvpn_router_assoc()", "Create a ROUTER ASSOCIATION resource for a given BGPVPN.
  Router UUID must be defined, provided in a ROUTER ASSOCIATION resource as input parameter.", "1.
 UUID of the said BGPVPN
- 2. Dictionary of ROUTER ASSOCIATION parameters (Optional)", "Dictionary of ROUTER ASSOCIATION parameters" "show_router_association()", "Get all parameters for a given ROUTER ASSOCIATION.", "1.
-UUID of the ROUTER ASSOCIATION resource
+ 2. Dictionary of ROUTER ASSOCIATION parameters", "Dictionary of ROUTER ASSOCIATION attributes" "show_bgpvpn_router_assoc()", "Get all parameters for a given ROUTER ASSOCIATION.", "1.
+UUID of the BGPVPN resource
- 2. UUID of the BGPVPN resource", "Dictionary of ROUTER ASSOCIATION parameters" "update_router_association()", "Update the parameters of the ROUTER ASSOCIATION resource provided as input.", "1.
-UUID of the ROUTER ASSOCIATION resource
+ 2. UUID of the ROUTER ASSOCIATION resource", "Dictionary of ROUTER ASSOCIATION parameters" "update_bgpvpn_router_assoc()", "Update the parameters of the ROUTER ASSOCIATION resource provided as input.", "1.
+UUID of the BGPVPN resource
+ 2. UUID of the ROUTER ASSOCIATION resource, 3.
+Dictionary of ROUTER ASSOCIATION parameters", "Dictionary of ROUTER ASSOCIATION parameters"
- 2. UUID of the BGPVPN resource
+	"delete_bgpvpn_router_assoc()", "Delete a given ROUTER ASSOCIATION resource of which the UUID is provided as input.", "1.
+UUID of the BGPVPN resource
+ 2. UUID of the ROUTER ASSOCIATION resource", "Boolean"

+Port Association Resources
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. csv-table:: API methods for Port association resources
+ :header: Method Name,Description,Input parameter(s),Output

+	"list_bgpvpn_port_assocs()", "Get the list of defined PORT ASSOCIATION resources for a given BGPVPN.
+An optional list of PORT ASSOCIATION parameters can be used as filter.", "1.
+UUID of the BGPVPN
+ 2. Use \**kwargs as filter, e.g. list_bgpvpn_port_assocs( BGPVPN UUID, param1=val1, param2=val2,...)
+(Optional)", "List of dictionaries of PORT ASSOCIATION attributes, one of each related to a given BGPVPN"
+	"create_bgpvpn_port_assoc()", "Create a PORT ASSOCIATION resource for a given BGPVPN.
+ Port UUID must be defined, provided in a PORT ASSOCIATION resource as input parameter.", "1.
+UUID of the said BGPVPN
- 3. Dictionary of ROUTER ASSOCIATION parameters", "Dictionary of ROUTER ASSOCIATION parameters" "delete_router_association()", "Delete a given ROUTER ASSOCIATION resource.", "1.
-UUID of the ROUTER ASSOCIATION resource
+ 2. Dictionary of PORT ASSOCIATION parameters", "Dictionary of PORT ASSOCIATION attributes" "show_bgpvpn_port_assoc()", "Get all parameters for a given PORT ASSOCIATION.", "1.
+UUID of the BGPVPN resource
+ 2. UUID of the PORT ASSOCIATION resource", "Dictionary of PORT ASSOCIATION parameters" "update_bgpvpn_port_assoc()", "Update the parameters of the PORT ASSOCIATION resource provided as input.", "1.
+UUID of the BGPVPN resource
+ 2. UUID of the PORT ASSOCIATION resource, 3.
+Dictionary of PORT ASSOCIATION parameters", "Dictionary of PORT ASSOCIATION parameters"
+	"delete_bgpvpn_port_assoc()", "Delete a given PORT ASSOCIATION resource of which the UUID is provided as input.", "1.
+UUID of the BGPVPN resource
- 2. UUID of the BGPVPN resource", "Boolean"
+ 2. UUID of the PORT ASSOCIATION resource", "Boolean"

 Examples
 ~~~~~~~~